Lepovirta/lepo/content/posts/2020-08-18-dynamic-configurations-in-kustomize.md

 The trade-off for using the hashes as versions is that they lack semantics for ordering and compatibility.
 In other words, you can’t tell which version comes after which just by looking at the version strings, and you can’t tell whether the changes between two versions broke compatibility or not.
 However, I’ve found these qualities to be something I can work without in practice when working with service-based software development.

 From Kustomize’s perspective, the hashes from Git repositories work like dynamic configurations.
 While they’re read from the Git repository, they’re not stored in a format that Kustomize can use directly.
-Typically, we read the hash either from environment variables provided by the CI platform (e.g. `CI_COMMIT_SHA` in Gitlab) or using the Git CLI tool (e.g. `git rev-parse HEAD`).
+Typically, we read the hash either from environment variables provided by the CI platform (e.g. `CI_COMMIT_SHA` in GitLab) or using the Git CLI tool (e.g. `git rev-parse HEAD`).
 Therefore, we need to build a custom solution for feeding the Git commit hash to the Kustomize via files.

 ## Example project